HimanshuRawat77/personal_portfolio/README.md

 - **Interactive Elements**: Used `react-fast-marquee` for scrolling text effects and `typewriter-effect` for dynamic typing animations.
 - **Notifications**: User feedback through `react-hot-toast`.
 - **Document Viewing**: Integrated `react-pdf` for in-browser PDF viewing.

-## Live Demo
-You can view the live application here: [Live Demo](https://kushalkumarshaw.vercel.app/)

 ## Technologies Used